-The enterprise geodatabase included when you create a stand-alone ArcGIS Server site using one of the ArcGIS Enterprise on Amazon Web Services deployment tools do not require configuration before you can access them.
-However, you can perform some administration tasks—such as creating another geodatabase, creating roles or groups, or moving data between instances—if your workflow requires it.
-Listed here are some of these optional advanced administration tasks, tools used to perform them, and links to documentation with further instructions.
+The enterprise geodatabase included when you create a stand-alone ArcGIS Server site using one of the ArcGIS Enterprise on Amazon Web Services deployment tools does not require configuration before you can access it.
+However, you can perform some administration tasks—such as creating logins or groups or creating additional geodatabases—if your workflow requires it.

 The ArcGIS Server sites created with ArcGIS Enterprise Cloud Builder for Amazon Web Services and sample Amazon Web Services CloudFormation templates from Esri come with default roles to administer geodatabases in Amazon Relational Database Service (RDS) instances and load spatial data to them.
 You may require additional login roles to manage your spatial data.
-For example, you may want to add a login that has read-only privileges in the database, require a login with a name other than the default name provided with the Esri Amazon Machine Image (AMI), or want additional data owner logins in the database.
+For example, you may want to add a login that has read-only privileges in the database, require a login with a name other than the default name provided when you created the geodatabase using ArcGIS Enterprise on Amazon Web Services deployment tools, or want additional data owner logins in the database.

 If you want additional logins, use SQL or your database management system tools to create them and assign privileges.
 If the new users will create data in the geodatabase, be sure to create schemas for the users.
 The schema must have the same name as the user name.
 See Amazon RDS documentation for more information on creating users and schemas.